 Apart from many other properties, its leaves are used to relieve nausea and vomiting, it is also considered a cholesterol-reductive agent.

 The aromatic leaves are retaining their flavor and other qualities even after drying, and are slightly bitter, acrid, cooling, and weakly acidic in taste.

-What is Curry Leaves Benefits & Uses?
+4. What are Curry Leaves Benefits & Uses?

 The leaves, bark, and root of the curry plant are used in indigenous medicine as a tonic, stimulant, and antiflatulent.

 Curry leaves have the quality of an herbal tonic, they strengthen stomach functions and promote its actions.
 They are also used as a mild laxative.